-But crowdfunding isn’t a threat to banks, angels or VCs, it’s an on-ramp for businesses who need something to get them started, before anyone else would consider supporting them.
+But it isn’t a threat to banks, angels or VCs, crowdfunding is an on-ramp for businesses who need something to get them started, before anyone else would consider supporting them.
 Think about the student or recent graduate, or mortgage laden inventor, someone who’s created an amazing piece of technology but their debt means the banks are reluctant to lend.

 This is where crowdfunding comes to the fore.